marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-csdl-specification.md

 ---
-title: "Entity Framework CSDL Specification | Microsoft Docs" ms.custom: "" ms.date: "2016-10-23"
+title: "Entity Framework CSDL Specification | Microsoft Docs"
+author: divega
+ms.date: "2016-10-23"
 ms.prod: "visual-studio-2013"
-ms.reviewer: ""
-ms.suite: ""
+ms.author: divega
+ms.manager: avickers

-ms.technology:
+ms.technology: entity-framework-6
-  - "visual-studio-sdk"
-ms.tgt_pltfrm: ""
 ms.topic: "article"
 ms.assetid: c54255f4-253f-49eb-bec8-ad7927ac2fa3
 caps.latest.revision: 3
 ---
 # Entity Framework CSDL Specification
 Conceptual schema definition language (CSDL) is an XML-based language that describes the entities, relationships, and functions that make up a conceptual model of a data-driven application.
 This conceptual model can be used by the Entity Framework or WCF Data Services.
-The metadata that is described with CSDL is used by the Entity Framework to map entities and relationships that are defined in a conceptual model to a data source.
+The metadata that is described with CSDL is used by the Entity Framework?to map entities and relationships that are defined in a conceptual model to a data source.
 For more information, see [SSDL Specification](../ef6/entity-framework-ssdl-specification.md) and [MSL Specification](../ef6/entity-framework-msl-specification.md).

-CSDL is the Entity Framework's implementation of the Entity Data Model.
+CSDL is the Entity Framework's implementation of the?Entity Data Model.

 In an Entity Framework application, conceptual model metadata is loaded from a .csdl file (written in CSDL) into an instance of the System.Data.Metadata.Edm.EdmItemCollection and is accessible by using methods in the System.Data.Metadata.Edm.MetadataWorkspace class.
 The Entity Framework uses conceptual model metadata to translate queries against the conceptual model to data source-specific commands.